 - 4.11.
-Members must take reasonable steps to prevent their networks and systems from being used in a fraudulent manner, including: - (a) complying with WASPA's published best practices for fraud prevention; - (b) blocking interactions with specific applications or sources as soon as reasonably possible upon notice from WASPA to do so, but in no later than 24 hours under any circumstances; and - (c) reporting any fraudulent activity identified on their networks or systems to WASPA within 24 hours.
+Members must take reasonable steps to prevent their networks and systems from being used in a fraudulent manner, including: - (a) complying with WASPA's published best practices for fraud prevention; - (b) blocking interactions with specific applications or sources as soon as reasonably possible upon notice from WASPA to do so, but in no later than twenty-four (24) hours (including weekends and public holidays) under any circumstances; and - (c) reporting any fraudulent activity identified on their networks or systems to WASPA within twenty-four (24) hours (including weekends and public holidays).